jcazevedo/moultingyaml/README.md

 ### YamlProtocol

-YamlProtocols follow the same design as [spray-json][spray-json]'s JsonProtocols, which in turn are based on [SJSON][sjson].
+YamlProtocols follow the same design as [spray-json][spray-json]'s JsonProtocols, which in turn are based on [SJSON][sjson]'s.
 It's a type-class based approach that connects an existing type `T` with the logic of how to (de)serialize its instances to and from YAML.